 Other ways to ease discomfort include:

-- Heat therapy, which may include heating pads, warm baths, or continuous low-level heat patches
+- Heat therapy—such as heating pads, warm baths, or low-level heat patches

 - Regular exercise

-- Alternative treatments, such as herbs, supplements, acupuncture, and yoga
+- Alternative treatments—such as herbs, supplements, acupuncture, and yoga

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 Edits to original content made by Denver Health.

 All rights reserved.